Open Now

 Then, the worry comes.

 Water is a valuable resource, and we should conserve it.
-And a leaking tap, if left undone, will give you a bit of heartache and a lot of headaches.
-When the leaking tap worsens, your water supply is hampered, and your water bill skyrockets.
+A leaking tap, if left undone, can cause heartache and headaches.
+When the tap leaks worsen, your water supply is hampered, and your water bill skyrockets.

 In most cases, you only need to change a tap washer with a few tools required, even with zero plumbing experience.

-How to change a tap washer?
+How do you change a tap washer?
 Easier said than done.

 But if you get to the bottom of this article and realise a plumbing work like replacing a tap washer isn’t a walk in the park, after all, you don’t think ’Bob’s your uncle.
 Fixing a leaky tap is a piece of cake!
 You might want to call a plumber to fix your leaking tap instead.